How blockbusting, bank loans and barriers play into the neighborhood’s homeownership

 George Jones was one of the first Black Chicagoans to move into Austin in 1971.
 He’s lived in Austin ever since, and his neighbors in North Austin call him the mayor because he seems to know everyone in the area, which he says is embarrassing.

-One night at one or two in the morning, Jones, an auto mechanic at the time, received a call from a man who was having car troubles.
+One night in 1971 at one or two in the morning, Jones, an auto mechanic at the time, received a call from a man who was having car troubles.
 Jones fixed the car in the early morning, and the man he met returned the favor by helping Jones secure an affordable down payment on an apartment in Austin.

 “He remembered I took care of him … I told him I was looking for some kind of help and I didn’t have very much money,” he said.
 “He figured it out with the little money I had.”

 In the early 1960s, Austin had an almost exclusively white population.
 When Black residents like George moved further west in the late ‘60s, Austin’s demographic shifted quickly through racist and predatory housing practices like redlining, when the Federal Housing Administration would deem Black neighborhoods “too risky” for mortgages, and blockbusting, when real estate brokers would convince white homeowners to sell for fear of property value decline with new Black residents.

 “We don’t care if whites run all the way to Hong Kong, as long as they run,” a broker in Austin told the Chicago Tribune in 1971.
 “I go where the money is.
 I’m a money oriented guy.
 It’s good business for us when they’re frightened.”

 There was a mass “white flight” to the suburbs and by 1980, Austin’s population was about 73 percent Black.

 “Within two years of George’s purchase, I would say at least 85 percent of the block and block surrounding it went from white to Black,” said Ginny Jones, George’s wife.